bcgov/bcwebmaps-options/docs/index.md

 # Web Mapping Services:
 ## Find the right solution for your business.

 Some decisions are complicated.
-This framework will help you select a solution. or not.<br>
+This framework will help you select a solution.<br>

 --------------